 Background History: Patients medical history

 It is important that additional communication with the ARV coordinator is initiated when there is:

 Major clinical developments such as significantly abnormal diagnostic tests and new clinical signs.

 The need for major interventions prior to the retrieval team arriving (for example, intubation or surgery).
-This will ensure the retrieval team is prepared, the patient receives the appropriate care en route and the patient is referred to the correct facility.
+This will ensure the retrieval team is prepared, the patient receives the appropriate care in transit, and the patient is referred to the correct destination facility.